 - Prospective buyers can use the divorce as leverage.

 - The stress of the divorcing couple due to the ongoing divorce can negatively affect aspects of the home sale.

-Selling a Home in Indiana After the Divorce Settlement
+Selling a Home After the Divorce Settlement Indiana

-Once the divorce is finalized and assets are divided, there is only one person in charge of the home sale.
-This means no conflicts when making decisions in relation to the home sale in Indiana.
+Once the divorce is finalized and assets are divided, there is only one person in charge of the Indiana home sale.
+This means no conflicts when making decisions in relation to the home sale.

 In addition, prospective buyers won’t be able to use a divorce to their advantage.
 There is no blatant desperation to sell the property, so the offers will be as competitive as selling a house normally.

 Pros of Selling the House After a Divorce